eaobservatory/python-tools4caom2/README.md

         - wrapper for access to a copy of the JCMT databases geolocation.py
         - calculate X,Y,Z positions given long,lat,elev
-    gridengine.py
-        - wrapper to submit a job to CADC gridengine system caom2ingest.py
+    caom2ingest.py
         - base class for code to ingest FITS files into CAOM-2 logger.py